mgrosser3/nvim/README.md

 ## Setup on Linux

-- Use tar-file from githup-repo
+- Use tar-file from GitHub-Repo
     - apt-get install only provides an old version
 - Install gcc and g++